Frequently Asked Questions About Cochlear Implants

 Risks associated with cochlear implantation include those associated with the surgery itself, such as bleeding, infection, problems with anesthesia or healing, dizziness, or injury to the facial nerve.
 In addition, there are risks associated with the implant, such as mechanical or electrical failure, rejection, infection and problems that would require removal or replacement of the implant.
 Your surgeon will discuss all of these risks with you.
 Any/all of the ability to hear present in the operative ear prior to surgery surgery will be completely lost at time of implant surgery.

 Should future improvements in cochlear implant technology result in better devices, it is impossible to predict whether your implant could be replaced or upgraded to the newer version.
-Just as in other patients with implants or prostheses, such as heart valves or artificial joints, some cochlear implant patients may not be able to have Magnetic Resonance Imaging (MRI) scans.
+Considerations may need to be taken for some cochlear implants when needing an MRI scan.
 They also may have some trouble with interference of airport metal detectors or other electronic devices.